Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Oct17, an AI HR startup talk to me, they want SeeLayer to help the instruction.
+Unfortunately my app is not fluent, i promise the official web will online in November, they will use it.

 Oct15, i find the storytribe has AI function.
 No need to use another render tool like SD.

 Oct11, the ads of Cuvia must be a series of scenes.